EOF-Hackspace/website-src/pages/2_about-us.md

 permalink: /about-us/
 ---

 **EOF** is a new community workshop serving the Oxford area.

 Although we are still in the very early stages of development we can already offer a space for electronics work, 3D Printing, and Laser etching.

-We plan on expanding our offering based on what our members' interests.
+The tools we purchase and the direction in which we expand will be primarily decided by our members.
+If you would like us to acquire a particular tool, please join the co-op and make your case!

+We also take suggestions from non-member users, however it may take longer to action them.

 ## How we operate